Piping Design and Layout, Piping Materials

 Hence, the effect of pressure and temperature can lead to bursting or damage to the pipe if the pipe wall thickness is not enough to withstand it.

-The piping designers need to find out the required pipe thickness as per paragraph “304.1.2 (straight pipe under internal pressure) of ASME B31.3” to bare the inside pressure of the pipe or line.
+The piping designers need to find out the required pipe thickness as per paragraphs “304.1.1 & 304.1.2 (straight pipe under internal pressure) of ASME B31.3” to bear the inside pressure of the pipe or line.

 Abbreviations